 - ⅛ teaspoon smoked sea salt

-- Add olive oil, parmesan cheese, sea salt, and pepper.
+- Mix salad ingredients: Add olive oil, shredded parmesan cheese, sea salt flakes, and ground black pepper to bowl.
 Toss to combine and serve.

-- Notes // Tips: Cut larger grapes in half to make it easier to spear or scoop onto a fork.
+- Recipe notes: Cut larger grapes in half to make it easier to spear or scoop onto a fork.
 Choose a variety of colorful grapes for a rainbow grape salad.
 Mix up this salad by adding other hard cheeses such as pecorino, grana padano, or manchego

-- Leftovers & Storage: This easy grape fruit salad should be refrigerated in an airtight container.
-It can be stored for up to four days, however you may want to shred new parmesan cheese and grind fresh pepper on top before reserving.
+- Leftovers and storage: Refrigerate in an airtight container.
+Salad can be stored for up to four days, however you may want to shred new parmesan cheese and grind fresh pepper on top before reserving.